 Update Your Browser

-Out-of-date web browsers have caused issues in the past for Teachable users.
-Browsers may update on their own, but other times you’ll need to do it manually.
+Internet browsers may update on their own, but other times you may have to do it manually.
 If you’re experiencing problems, we recommend checking if your browser is up to date by visiting What's My Browser.

-TIP: Here at Teachable, we recommend using an updated version of Google Chrome or Mozilla Firefox
+TIP: We recommend using an updated version of Google Chrome or Mozilla Firefox.

-When you browse websites online, web browsers store, or “cache,” website data (like images and scripts) as a way to improve your experience.
+When browsing online, web browsers store, or “cache”, website data (like images and scripts) as a way to improve your experience.
 Clearing your web browser’s cache removes these stored assets, and this may help resolve issues on your school’s website.

 To clear your cache in Google Chrome, click the menu and select More tools.
 Then click Clear browsing data.
 Make sure that the Cached image and files box is checked.
 See more details on clearing your cache in Chrome here.

 To clear your cache in Mozilla Firefox, go to your Preferences and then find the Advanced panel.
 From there, click Clear Now in the Cached Web Content section.
 See more details on clearing your cache in Firefox here.